 Signed: Date:

 Print name:

-Student (if appropriate)
+Student (if appr opriate)

-I agree with what has been written in the Personal Care Plan with reproviding the care and the training which is needed.
-I will inform a member of staff at the Academy if I am unhappy in an or I feel anything needs changing.
-I agree to take control of my own care needs if I am able to and I wi ny way with the care which is provided
+providing the ca I will inform a m or I feel anythin at has been written in the Personal Care Plan with regare and the training which is needed.
+The ember of staff at the Academy if I am unhappy in any geneeds changing.
+The ontrol of my own care needs if I am able to and I will a way with the care which is provided

 Signed: Date:

 Print name:

-Lead member of staff
+Lead member o f staff

-I agree with what has been written in the Personal Care Plan with reproviding the care and the training which is needed.
-If any aspect of intimate care which has not been agreed to on this in an emergency then the Academy will contact parents/carers immediate for the are any safeguarding concerns raised during the delivery of will be raised with the Academy's Designated Safeguarding Lead im plan is delivered by a member of staff rediately. this student's intimate care then they
+providing the ca If any aspect of in an emergency If there are any at has been written in the Personal Care Plan with regare and the training which is needed.
+In intimate care which has not been agreed to on this play then the Academy will contact parents/carers immeds afeguarding concerns raised during the delivery of the the Academy's Designated Safeguarding Lead immeds the Academy's Designated Safeguarding Lead immeds. in is delivered by a member of staff diately. is student's intimate care then they

 Signed: Date:

 Print name: